 The Team Approach to Collaborative Divorce

 A Collaborative Divorce uses a team approach to help you arrive at solutions.
-A team may consist of just four people (you and your lawyers), but more commonly includes other subject-matter specialists.
+A team may consist of just four people (you and your lawyers), but most commonly includes other subject-matter specialists, such as a Collaborative financial specialist and a Collaborative divorce coach.
 By working in coordination as a team, you can harness the skills, creativity, and insights of subject-matter specialists, thereby allowing you to focus on problem-solving knowing that everything is covered.
 In a Collaborative Divorce, all effort of the professionals is spent working towards a resolution, with no portion of the effort wasted or diluted by preparing for a court battle that is unlikely.

 The Collaborative Divorce professional team includes the mix of professionals whose work focuses on these spheres of divorce: the legal, the financial, and the emotional spheres.
 If you have children, there will also be a co-parenting sphere.

 The legal team addresses the legal issues in divorce.
 A neutral financial specialist focuses on the finances.
-A divorce coach pays attention to the emotions that otherwise might get in the way of reaching agreement.
-And, a child specialist focuses on the children.
+A divorce coach hones in on emotions that could get in the way of reaching agreement.
+And, a child specialist brings information about the children to parents to help in decision making.
 By working with trained and skilled professionals who work in each of these spheres, you will have an excellent foundation for good decision-making.

 The legal team consists of two lawyers — one for each client.
 Your lawyer represents you, and is not the lawyer for your spouse.
 Because you’ve hired your lawyer to help you reach a durable agreement, and not to “win” a case before a judge, the approach of a Collaborative Divorce lawyer is quite different than in conventional lawyer-assisted negotiations.